GhotingGoad/shitai/LEGACY/README.md

 This part took me so long because I keep messing up the equation with "x' = -(y - xOrigin) + xOrigin" and implementing I-block SRS rotation took another 30mins.

 **8 hours**

+04052020 - I don't know what happened here but the code is a mess and compiling using gnu make doesn't work.

 # References
 https://tetris.wiki/